Day surgery varicose vein treatment using endovenous laser

 ORIGINAL ARTICLE

 SETTING.
-Cardiac surgery unit of a university teaching hospital in Hong Kong.
+Day surgery centre in a regional hospital in Hong Kong.

 View this abstract indexed in MEDLINE: